Solve the dinner dilemma with our new Eat Voraciously recipe newsletter

 Signing up is free, and it comes with perks: Do you have a question about a recipe?
 Need an idea for a substitution or want to debate the merits of the metric system over cups and teaspoons?
 Email me directly and let’s talk.
 I promise to do my best to respond to every email.

-Maybe you’ve got a pile of cookbooks, recipes saved in a bookmark on your browser and enough YouTube videos and TikToks to fill a weekend.
+Maybe you’ve got a pile of cookbooks, recipes saved in a bookmark on your browser, and enough YouTube videos and TikToks to fill a weekend.
 You can still grow weary of the kitchen.
-Just the other day I looked at a can of chickpeas, an ingredient I used to delight in, and wanted to fling it out the window.
+Just the other day, I looked at a can of chickpeas, an ingredient I used to delight in, and wanted to fling it out the window.
 Instead, I took a deep breath and opened the can.
 A little over 10 minutes later, I had a creamy, tahini-scented hummus, a stack of pan-fried flatbreads (tender and spongy and done in minutes thanks to a scoop of yogurt), and a pile of carrot sticks and crunchy cucumbers.

 My point is: If you feel exhausted just looking at your pantry and considering the same dinners you’ve been making for months, the Eat Voraciously newsletter can be the trick up your kitchen sleeve.
 It’s the email you forward to your significant other or roommate, hoping they’ll pick up the slack and make dinner for a change, the spark of inspiration you need to propel you to preheat the oven, to make something fresh, something good, something new to you.